 In cases where a student has been dismissed from a program for poor academic performance, the student may request a dismissal review to appeal this decision.

 If, due to an unforeseeable and extenuating circumstance, a teacher candidate has been unable to complete all course assignments, has been in attendance for the full term, and has completed the majority of the course assignments, she/he may request an incomplete grade.
 The issuance of an incomplete grade is at the discretion of the course professor and is not automatic.
 If granted, the “AGREEMENT FORM FOR INCOMPLETE GRADE” must be completed by both the professor and the teacher candidate.

+Professors may set a due date no later than one year after the end of the course.
 After receiving the assignment(s) by the specified due date, the professor will grade the assignment(s), and will contact the registrar and the Associate Dean of Academic Affairs to have the final grade changed based upon the accomplishment of the course objectives according to a specified evaluation plan as presented in the course syllabus.
 If the assignment(s) are not completed by the specified due date, the professor reserves the right to change the grade to that which the candidate had earned before requesting the incomplete, or to let it remain a permanent incomplete as outlined in the Mercy College Graduate Catalog.
+After a year, an Incomplete will become permanent and a teacher candidate must retake the course to receive credit.
 Please also refer to the college policies in the Academic Regulations and Procedures and Student Policies section.